joonassandell/portfolio/README.md

 - `bun run preview`: Build the application and preview it locally
 - `bun run start`: Start the application in production mode.
 The application should be build first.

-Alternatively use `npm` equivalents for the scripts.
 Read about environment variables from [.env.development](.env.development).

 ## Copyright